Roltechreal/DSA-Amazon-product-review-Analysis/README.md

 2. To know the number of Products listed under category, we use Pivots table by placing category in Rows and products name in value ( we set to count Dist).
 Below is the result.

 3. For Total number is of reviews per category, a pivot table was created, Category is placed underRows and Rating count and was placed under values. below is the result.

+4. Products with the highest Average ratings, the data was sorted out ( The Average Column in descending order).

+5. Average actual price vs discounted price, pivot table were used.
+Category is set under the Rows, actual price and Discounted price was placed under values. the result is shown below.

+6. Products with the highest number of reviews, Rating count column was sorted in descending order as shown below.

+7. Number of Products with a discount of 50% or more, we use a Count IF functions.

+8. Distribution of product rating, we use pivot table, The rating is used as the Rows and Peoduxt name as Values as shown below.

+9. Total potential revenue by category, we use pivot table by putting category in Rows and potential Revenue